kamilburda/batcher/docs/sections/Customization/Actions.md

 This is useful if the image contains multiple layers and you want to apply filters (layer effects) or other actions on the entire image.

-### Color correction
+### Color

-Adjusts colors via brightness, contrast, levels and/or curves.
+#### Brightness-contrast

+Adjusts brightness and contrast.

 For GIMP 3.2 and later, you can choose between two different filters responsible for adjusting brightness and contrast: `GEGL` (uses the `gegl:brightness-contrast` filter) and `GIMP` (uses the `gimp:brightness-contrast` filter).

-The `White balance` option is equivalent to `Colors → Auto → White Balance` in GIMP.
+#### Levels

-For levels and curves, you need to specify a saved preset file.
-Both GIMP and Photoshop (.alv for levels, .acv for curves) file formats are supported.
+Applies levels from a saved preset file.
+Both GIMP and Photoshop (.alv) file formats are supported.

-You can save a GIMP preset file for Levels or Curves by choosing `Export Current Settings to File` in the Levels or Curves menu.
+You can save a GIMP preset file by choosing `Export Current Settings to File` in the Levels tool.

-At the moment, Batcher only supports applying levels or curves in the linear mode.
+At the moment, Batcher only supports preset files saved in the linear mode.
 If you saved your preset in a different mode (e.g. non-linear, perceptual), the action will fail with a warning dialog.

+#### Curves

+Applies curves from a saved preset file.
+Both GIMP and Photoshop (.acv) file formats are supported.

+You can save a GIMP preset file by choosing `Export Current Settings to File` in the Curves tool.

+At the moment, Batcher only supports preset files saved in the linear mode.
+If you saved your preset in a different mode (e.g. non-linear, perceptual), the action will fail with a warning dialog.

+#### White balance

+Equivalent to `Colors → Auto → White Balance` in GIMP.

 ### G'MIC filter